niccoloveltri/final-pfin/README.md

-# Type Theoretic Constructions of the Final Coalgebra of the Finite Powerset Functor
+# Type-Theoretic Constructions of the Final Coalgebra of the Finite Powerset Functor
 ## Niccolò Veltri

 The finite powerset functor is a construct frequently employed for the specification of nondeterministic